 Over a century and quite a bit of growth later, the exact formula for coca cola is still a closely guarded secret, treated by the company like the government treats nuclear launch codes.
 It is likely a little more sophisticated than the carbonated drink that John Pemberton first sold almost 130 years ago.

 The lesson learned?
 The obvious assumption is that accidents are failures.
 Look beyond the obvious and pivot your idea.
-Its the unnatural next step when an accident presents a new opportunity.
+Its the unnatural next step when an accident that presents a new opportunity.